johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 ```
 * Now paste your organized addresses into the script you used to create them.
 * In other words, paste the addresses into script **a-create-address.js** near the bottom so the script now looks as follows.
+* The two back slashes at the begining of each address line tell NodeJS that these are comments and not code to be executed.
 ```
 ///////////////////////////////
 // Create addresses for seed a